What you need to do if you manufacture or import tobacco products in the UK.

 - receive payment

-You must send this information to your data repository within 24 hours.
+You must send this information to the UK gateway within 24 hours.

-Find out more about recording sales and the information you’ll need to send to your repository.
+Find out more about recording sales and the information you’ll need to send to the UK gateway.

 Scan your products